jgrassler/talks/monasca-onboarding/src/main.md

 engine.
 You will find this component in the [monasca-thresh](https://github.com/openstack/monasca-thresh) repository.

-This components listens in on metrics as they rush by on the message queue and checks whether they exceed any alarm thresholds.
+This component listens in on metrics as they rush by on the message queue and checks whether they exceed any alarm thresholds.
 If they do, `monasca-thresh` publishes an alarm to the message queue.
 That message is then consumed by `monasca-notification`.
 At the same time the alarm will be recorded in the Monasca database so it can be visualized in the Monasca UI.

-From the development side, `monasca-thresh` is a bit of an odd duck: it's one of the services that is entirely implemented in Java with no Python implementation existing at the moment.
+From a developer's point of view, `monasca-thresh` is a bit of an odd duck: it's one of the services that is entirely implemented in Java with no Python implementation existing at the moment.

 `monasca-thresh` uses some shared code from the Java part of the